litestar-org/polyfactory/docs/usage/fields.rst

 The ``Require`` Field
 ---------------------

-The :class:`Require <polyfactory.Require>` class is used to designate a given attribute as a required kwarg.
+The :class:`Require <polyfactory.fields.Require>` class is used to designate a given attribute as a required kwarg.
 This means that the factory will require passing a value for this attribute as a kwarg to the build method, or an exception will be raised:

 .. literalinclude:: /examples/fields/test_example_4.py